intuition-dev/INTUITION2/articles/fe2.md

 And for improved mobile SEO you may need to render AMP.
 Again: no .js.

 Just HTML and CSS.
-You should get the idea that imperative development is mostly for back end and beginners.
+You should get the idea that imperative development is mostly for backend and beginners.
 Imperative is not for advanced and not for Frontend.

 ## Real (and fake) Frontend development and tooling

 JAMStack architecture talks about *' prerendered Markup, served without web servers '*.
 Nice thing about pre-rendered is: SEO :-).
 No need to dynamically render.
-No web servers also means fast, served by the edge (CDN) and infinitely scalable. ( Infinitely scalable of the Frontend; the back end APIs is a different team ).
+No web servers also means fast, served by the edge (CDN) and infinitely scalable. ( Infinitely scalable of the Frontend; the backend APIs is a different team ).

 ### Mark up